Np2002/HR-Data-Analytics-HR-Domain/README.md

 - Tuesday and Wednesday show the highest WFH percentages
 - Monday has a slightly higher SL rate than other days
 - Most employees have over 90% attendance, with some showing higher WFH activity
-- Significant drops in attendance on specific dates (e.g., public holidays or patterns)

 ---